Guidance on the use of storage and access technologies

 - How do we tell people about storage and access technologies set on websites that we link to?

-- Can we pre-enable any non-essential storage and access technologies?
+- Can we pre-enable any non-exempt storage and access technologies?

 - How long can we store or access information for?